annosaxfdm/poster/README.md

 In any case, I recommend you to put your poster into version control.

 ## Online Editor
-If you are a LaTeX beginner or just prefer working in a web editor, you can use [Overleaf](https://www.overleaf.com/).
+If you are a LaTeX beginner or just prefer working in a web editor, you can copy and edit this template on [Overleaf](https://www.overleaf.com/read/bxbbygxjhpdx).

 ## Develop
 * If your poster is in German language, change `\usepackage[english]{babel}` to `\usepackage[ngerman]{babel}` in `poster.tex`